scipy/scipy/doc/source/dev/contributor/quickstart_gitpod.rst

 Starting Gitpod
 ----------------
-Once you have authenticated to Gitpod through GitHub, you will see a **Gitpod** button next to the **Code** button on the repository.
+Once you have authenticated to Gitpod through GitHub, you can install the `Gitpod browser extension <https://www.gitpod.io/docs/browser-extension>`_  which will add a **Gitpod** button next to the **Code** button in the repository:

 .. image:: ../../_static/gitpod/scipy-github.png
     :alt: SciPy repository with Gitpod button screenshot

 #.
+If you install the extension - you can click the **Gitpod** button to start a new workspace.
+#.
+Alternatively, if you do not want to install the browser extension you can visit https://gitpod.io/#https://github.com/USERNAME/scipy replacing ``USERNAME`` with your GitHub username.

-Click the "Gitpod" button.
-This will open a new tab on your web browser and start building your development environment.
+#.
+In both cases, this will open a new tab on your web browser and start building your development environment.
 Please note this can take a few minutes.

 #.
 Once the build is complete, you will be directed to your workspace, including VSCode and all the dependencies you need to work on SciPy.
 The first time you start your workspace, you will notice that there might be some actions running.
-This will ensure that you have a development version of SciPy installed and that the docs are pre-built for you.
+This will ensure that you have a development version of SciPy installed and that the docs are being pre-built for you.

 #.
 Once the build is complete, you can test the build by entering::

         python runtests.py -v

-    "runtests.py "is another script in the SciPy root directory.
-It runs a suite of tests that make sure SciPy is working as it should, and "-v "activates the "–verbose "option to show all the test output.
+``runtests.py`` is another script in the SciPy root directory.
+It runs a suite of tests that make sure SciPy is working as it should, and ``-v`` activates the ``–verbose`` option to show all the test output.

 Quick workspace tour
 ---------------------
 Gitpod uses VSCode as the editor.
-If you have not used this editor before, you can check the Getting started `VSCode docs` to familiarise yourself with it.
+If you have not used this editor before, you can check the Getting started `VSCode docs`_ to familiarise yourself with it.

 Your workspace will look similar to the image below:

 .. image:: ../../_static/gitpod/gitpod-workspace.png
     :alt: Gitpod workspace screenshot

+.. note::  By default VSCode initialises with a light theme, you can change to a dark theme by with the keyboard shortcut :kbd:`Cmd-K Cmd-T` in Mac or :kbd:`Ctrl-K Ctrl-T` in Linux and Windows.

 We have marked some important sections in the editor: